 First, let’s define the terms.
 The term “special needs” refers to any child who would qualify for assistance due to a medical condition or another specific factor.

 Special needs children can have particular educational requirements resulting from learning difficulties, physical and behavioral difficulties.

 However, In the adoption world, the term “special needs” covers a much broader scope.
 Adopting a child with special needs is similar to adopting a healthy child except that it comes with a few more challenges as well as rewards.
 Read More

-This guest post is by Karie Boyd, an adoption attorney.
+This guest post is by AdoptiveBlackMom, an adoptive mother and blogger.

-This guest post is by Brian Esser, an adoptive father and attorney.
+This guest post is by Tysie Stoyan, an adoptive mother.

 Over three years ago I experienced one of the best moments in my life.: I received a message from a woman named Jasmine who was interested in placing her child with us.